The World's First Selective-Dose Pharmaceutical Grade Medicinal Plants Inhaler

 Elon Eisenberg heads up Syqe’s Scientific Advisory Board for Pain Management, and sits on the Executive Board of the European Pain Federation.
 Elon leads the Pain Research Unit at Rambam Medical Center.
 He’s also an associate professor of Neurology & Pain at the Technion.

-Brian Cooper is a member of Syqe’s Executive Board, and co-founder investor.
+Brian Cooper is a member of Syqe’s Board of Directors, and co-founder investor.
 Brian is the founder and former CFO of retail software company, Retalix, which was sold to NCR for $650m.
 He’s an active Angel and early-stage investor in a number of IT and Life Science companies.